Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Make sure you get a habitation and damp check done independently, this will assure you that everything in the habitation area of the motorhome works and that you won’t have to pay what can be huge sums of money to have damp repaired.
 It’s important you have this done independently, as checks can be falsified.

-A motorhome damp and habitation check will cost somewhere in the region of ÂŁ200 depending on where you are in the country.
-It will be the best money you spend in your search for the perfect second-hand motorhome.
+A motorhome damp and habitation check will cost somewhere in the region of ÂŁ250 depending on where you are in the country.
+The extra cost will be the best money you spend in your search for the perfect second-hand motorhome.

-RELATED POST – Motorhome Habitation Checks – All You Need to Know
+RELATED POST: Motorhome Habitation Checks – All You Need to Know

 Buying From a Dealer